 Find out about health research studies and how you may be able to take part.

 Download the NHS COVID-19 test and trace app

 Rattray’s LaneTel: 01340 820888

-The receptionist will complete the registration form and make a screening appointment with the nurse or the doctor.
+New patients are offered a screening appointment with the nurse or the doctor.

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 A Patient Guide to GP Services